 Construction Workers Most Likely To Lie

 Construction workers were most likely to lie during the hiring process, according to the Checkster study.
-While this may be the case for the study, we’ve found that the construction candidates that we work with daily to be predominately honest, career conscious professionals.
+While this may be the case for the study, we’ve found that the construction candidates that we work with daily are predominately honest, career-conscious professionals.
 Of the 100s of placements we’ve made at MatchBuilt, only two cases of dishonest candidates during the interview process immediately come to mind.

-In one case, a candidate lied about having a degree and had an opportunity, to tell the truth and keep their job.
+In one case, a candidate lied about having a degree and had an opportunity to tell the truth and keep their job.
 Unfortunately, they didn’t come clean and were let go.
 In another case, a candidate was not forthright regarding why they left their last post.
-It was subsequently determined that they were let go instead of leaving on their own.
-Again, they had an opportunity, to tell the truth, but decided against it and were removed from the process.
+It was subsequently determined that they were let go instead of left alone.
+Again, they had an opportunity to tell the truth but decided against it and were removed from the process.

-If you are preparing for an upcoming interview and want to make sure that you have a robust, honest conversation, while reducing common interview blunders, you may be interested in our feature on behavioral interview questions and answers for management positions.
+If you are preparing for an upcoming interview and want to ensure that you have a robust, honest conversation while reducing common interview blunders, you may be interested in our feature on behavioral interview questions and answers for management positions.

-About MatchBuilt: We’re a crack team of homebuilding and building materials recruiters that focus on matching top industry talent with leading companies.
+About MatchBuilt: We’re a crack team of homebuilding and building materials recruiters focusing on matching top industry talent with leading companies.

 View Our Jobs: You can view many of our current residential construction home builders and building materials job openings here.

 Get In Touch: If you have an open role you are looking to fill, please get in touch today.